-7.2 Agreement between a Recognized Exchange and a Regulation Services Provider - A recognized exchange that monitors the conduct of its members indirectly through a regulation services provider shallmust enter into a written agreement with the regulation services provider that which provides that the regulation services provider will:
+7.2 Agreement between a Recognized Exchange and a Regulation Services Provider - A recognized exchange that monitors the conduct of its members indirectly through a regulation services provider must enter into a written agreement with the regulation services provider which provides that the regulation services provider will:

-- (a) that the regulation services provider will (a) monitor the conduct of the members of athe recognized exchange; - (b) monitor the compliance of the recognized exchange with the requirements set under subsection 7.1(3), and - (b) that the regulation services provider will (c) enforce the requirements set under subsection 7.1(1);
+- (a) monitor the conduct of the members of the recognized exchange, - (b) monitor the compliance of the recognized exchange with the requirements set under subsection 7.1(3), and - (c) enforce the requirements set under subsection 7.1(1).

-(c) that the 7.2.1 Obligations of a Recognized Exchange to a Regulation Services Provider - A recognized exchange will that has entered into a written agreement with a regulation services provider must
+7.2.1 Obligations of a Recognized Exchange to a Regulation Services Provider - A recognized exchange that has entered into a written agreement with a regulation services provider must

-- (a) transmit to the regulation services provider the information required by under Part 11 of NI 21-101 and any other-information reasonably required by the regulation services provider in the form and manner requested by the regulation services provider to effectively monitor: - (i) the conduct of and trading by marketplace participants on and across marketplaces, including the compliance of marketplace participants with the requirements set under subsection 7.1(1), and - (ii) the conduct of the recognized exchange, as applicable; and(d) that including the compliance of the recognized exchange will with the requirements set under subsection 7.1(3); and

-(b) comply with all orders or directions made by the regulation services provider.
+- (a) transmit to the regulation services provider the information required under Part 11 of NI 21-101 and any information reasonably required by the regulation services provider in the form and manner requested by the regulation services provider to effectively monitor: - (i) the conduct of and trading by marketplace participants on and across marketplaces, including the compliance of marketplace participants with the requirements set under subsection 7.1(1), and - (ii) the conduct of the recognized exchange, including the compliance of the recognized exchange with the requirements set under subsection 7.1(3); and - (b) comply with all orders or directions made by the regulation services provider.